 The easiest way to describe the taste of chia seeds is to compare them to poppy seeds.
 Like poppy seeds, they are small and dense while providing a satisfying crunch is used without soaking.
-On their own, chia seeds have a mildly nutty flavor.
+On their own, chia seeds have a mild nutty flavor.
 Their subtle flavor means that they work well with other stronger flavors.

 Health benefits of chia seeds

 Chia seeds contain a range of nutrients that can help to treat and prevent various health conditions.
 Their nutrients include:

 - Fiber: Chia seeds are very high in fiber.
 You can get as much as 2 grams from two tablespoons of chia seeds.
 Most importantly, the fiber in chia seeds is the soluble type found in beans and oats.
 Soluble fiber is effective for reducing levels of cholesterol.